U.S. suspends enforcement of travel ban; Trump bashes judge

 Government-backed Qatar Airways is one of a few Mideast airlines operating direct daily flights to multiple American cities.
 Its U.S. destinations from its Doha hub include New York, Chicago, Los Angeles, Miami and Washington.

+At New York’s John F. Kennedy International Airport, volunteer lawyer Renee Paradis said most of the flights involving passengers from the affected countries were to arrive later Saturday.

+“Anybody who comes here on a visa is supposed to be allowed in, so we would anticipate that somebody who is in the air would be able to land and enter,” she said.
+“Of course, as with everything this week, it remains to be seen what happens on the ground.”

-The executive order has caused chaos within the government and the courts since it was announced a week ago.
+The executive order has caused chaos within the government and the courts.
 Trump fired Sally Yates, an Obama administration holdover who was serving as acting attorney general, after she said the Justice Department would not enforce it.
-Hearings were held Friday in separate court challenges across the country.
+In Washington on Saturday, demonstrators chanting “No hate, No fear, Refugees are welcome here” walked from the White House down Pennsylvania Avenue.

-In their arguments to the court, Washington state and Minnesota said the temporary ban and the global suspension of the U.S. refugee program significantly harmed residents and effectively mandated discrimination.
+In arguments to the court, Washington state and Minnesota said the temporary ban and the global suspension of the U.S. refugee program harmed residents and effectively mandated discrimination.

 Federal attorneys had argued that Congress gave the president authority to make decisions on national security and immigrant entry.

-But in his written order released late Friday, Robart said it’s not the court’s job to “create policy or judge the wisdom of any particular policy promoted by the other two branches,” but rather, to make sure that an action taken by the executive or legislative branches “comports with our country’s laws.”
+But in his written order Friday, Robart said it’s not the court’s job to “create policy or judge the wisdom of any particular policy promoted by the other two branches,” but rather, to make sure that an action taken by the government “comports with our country’s laws.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.